Application closing date

 SUMMARY

-We are pleased to announce that we will hold the Research Project Reporting and Award Ceremony for fiscal year 2024 as follows.
-At the Research Project Reporting session, we will report to the public on research projects conducted in FY2024 that have produced particularly outstanding results.
+We are pleased to announce that we will hold the Research Project Reporting and Award Ceremony for fiscal year 2025 as follows.
+At the Research Project Reporting session, we will present to the public on research projects conducted in FY2025 that have produced particularly outstanding results.

-At this year’s IATSS Award Ceremony, two Achievement Award, two Literature Award, and one Paper Award will be presented.
+At this year’s IATSS Award Ceremony, two Achievement Awards, one Literature Award, and two Paper Awards will be presented.

-The awards ceremony will be held in a hybrid format, both on-site and remotely.
+The awards ceremony will be held in a hybrid format, with both on-site and remote participation available.

 SUMMARY

-We are pleased to announce that we will hold the Research Project Reporting and Award Ceremony for fiscal year 2024 as follows.
-At the Research Project Reporting session, we will report to the public on research projects conducted in FY2024 that have produced particularly outstanding results.
+We are pleased to announce that we will hold the Research Project Reporting and Award Ceremony for fiscal year 2025 as follows.
+At the Research Project Reporting session, we will present to the public on research projects conducted in FY2025 that have produced particularly outstanding results.

-At this year’s IATSS Award Ceremony, two Achievement Award, two Literature Award, and one Paper Award will be presented.
+At this year’s IATSS Award Ceremony, two Achievement Award, one Literature Award, and two Paper Award will be presented.

-The awards ceremony will be held in a hybrid format, both on-site and remotely.
+The awards ceremony will be held in a hybrid format, with both on-site and remote participation available.

 GREETINGS